Viasat/tmix/README.md

 ```
 Ctrl-a d
 ```
-If this doesn't work, you may be using a different .tmux.conf file and may need to use
+If this doesn't work, you may be using a different tmux.conf file and may need to use
 ```
 Ctrl-b d
 ```

 ## Joining an existing session
 For you or others to join an existing tmix session with default name you need to specify the username who created the session followed by a `/`.
-So if dachee created the session then the command would be:
+So if myuser created the session then the command would be:
 ```
-$ tmix dachee/
+$ tmix myuser/
 ```
 or you can specify the tmix sesssion name:
 ```
-$ tmix dachee/mysessionname
+$ tmix myuser/mysessionname
 ```

 To leave (detach) from the session:
 ```
 Ctrl-a d
 ```
-If this doesn't work, you may be using a different .tmux.conf file and may need to use
+If this doesn't work, you may be using a different tmux.conf file and may need to use
 ```
 Ctrl-b d
 ```